BLOOMING PRAIRIE HIGH SCHOOL

 Behind The Wheel

-Those who did not get behind the wheel during the summer can get signed up in September for fall lessons.
-Signing up is done outside Mr. Pfiefer's classroom and needs to be done to be put on the fall schedule.
-Lessons will begin in mid September and start immediately after the school day, finishing up around 5:00.
-A separate signup will be done in February for the spring months.
+Lessons will be offered starting in March.
+Signing up is done outside Mr. Pfiefer's classroom and needs to be done to be put on the spring schedule.
+Lessons will begin in March and start immediately after the school day, finishing up around 5:00.
+A separate signup will be done in May for the summer months.

 Scheduling your behind the wheel test for your driver's license: